City Employee Safety - Days Away Restricted or Transferred (DART) Rate YTD

 Analysis of Performance

-Days Away Restricted or Transferred (DART) is the number of injuries severe enough to cause Days Away, Restricted, or Transferred from active work per 200,000 hours worked.
-Current-year benchmarks are not available as they are published by the Bureau of Labor Statistics and not usually available until September of the following year.
+The Days Away Restricted or Transferred (DART) rate calculation is based upon the number of work related injuries and illnesses severe enough to cause an employee to be temporarily reassigned or miss work completely in relation to the total number of employee hours worked.
+This is a nationally recognized standard safety metric.
+Current-year benchmarks are not available as they are published by the Bureau of Labor Statistics and have an approximate 18 month lag time.

 Why Is This Important?